ryu-bu/coronamapping/README.md

 <strong>Instruction</strong><br>
 Install the required packages listed in <i>requirements.txt</i>.</br>
-To start the application, clone this repository and set it as the current directory, then run<br>
+To start the application, clone this repository and go to flask directory, and run<br>
 ```
-python3 app.py
+flask run
 ```
 Once successfully started, the application will run on the localhost -- check the command line for the right port. <br>